 [Throughout my career as a college professor, I have collected numerous firsthand accounts from immigrants about their journeys and first impressions and/or experiences in America.
-Some of these I incorporated into Guardians of the Gate, my historical novel about Ellis Island, and its sequel, Defenders of Freedom.
-This is the first of about two dozen immigrant oral histories.
-Now that the Statue of Liberty is again open to visitors,, I’ll begin with my favorite story about that wonderful symbol of who and what we are as a nation.
-I have not embellished the quotes or anything else in this true story.]
+This is the first of dozens immigrant oral histories i will post.
+I’ll begin with my favorite story, without any embellishment, about that wonderful symbol of who and what we are as a nation.]

 Tanya Arden was eight years old when she came here in the early twentieth century with her mother, her older sister, and younger brother.
 Years earlier, her father had left Russia to begin life anew in the United States.
 The plan was for the family to join him in New York once he had saved enough money to pay for their steerage passage.

 One night though, Cossacks invaded their settlement and, in their wild rampage, murdered anyone they could find.
 Tanya and her family were in the upstairs loft, preparing to go to sleep.
 Two Cossacks burst into the house, found her aunt and cousin who were still downstairs, and killed them.
 Even as they heard the screams, Tanya’s mother instructed the children to climb down the ladder outside their house leaning against the loft window.

 As the family—the children barefoot—ran over the frozen ground and the small river into the woods on the other side, the soldiers gave chase.
 The family ran to a house where an elderly woman lived, the only Christian woman that Tanya’s mother remembered ever being kind to them.
 This woman quickly hid them in the back of her house, offering blankets for warmth.